A-Joshi/ethslurp/README.md

 # quickBlocks: ethslurp

-The EthSlurp repo has been moved here: https://github.com/Great-Hill-Corporation/quickBlocks/tree/master/src/apps/ethslurp
+The EthSlurp project has been subsumed by a much larger and more ambitious project called **quickBlocks**.
+You can find that repo here: https://github.com/Great-Hill-Corporation/quickBlocks